wp-plugins/mashsharer/readme.txt

 * Tweak: Simplified the facebook sharer url

 = 2.1.5 =
-* Tweak: Cleaner and more attractive Whatsapp svg icon
+* Tweak: Cleaner and more attractive Whatsapp svg share icon
 * Tweak: No more delay in hiding Whatsapp icon when share buttons not shown on mobile devices (needs network Add-On)
 * Tweak: Change some wordings in admin settings
 * New: Use small share buttons feature